RadhiFadlillah/duit/README.md

 ## Installation

 You can download the latest version of `duit` from release page.
-You can also build it from source by running :
+To built from source, make sure you use `go >= 1.13` then run following commands :

 ```
+git clone git@github.com:RadhiFadlillah/duit.git
+cd duit
-go get -u -v github.com/RadhiFadlillah/duit
+go build -v -tags prod
 ```

-Make sure you have `go >= 1.13` before building it.
+After build finished, put it into your `$PATH` then run it.

 ## Usage